cscart/docs/developer_guide/core/coding_standards/hooks.rst

 2. A verb to describe a purpose of function is used in the third-person singular, e.g. *Gets user data*.

-3. Names and values of variables, file paths, file names and other personal names are highlighted with italics with HTML-tag.
+3. Hightlight the names and values of variables, file paths, file names and other proper nouns with italics (use with HTML tags).
 For example: Function *foo* (in *foo/bar/functions*) accepts parameter *$bar*

 4. In the description the function is defined as ``class::function``; the function without class is defined as ``::function``.
 For example::